WordPress/theme-experiments/armando/readme.txt

 == Changelog ==

-* June 12 2021 Version: 1.2.3.
-THIS IS UNDER DEVELOPMENT
+* July 3 2021 Version: 1.2.3.
-Update the theme for Gutenberg 10.7 - 10.9.
+Update the theme for Gutenberg 10.7 - 11.

-Style.css:
+Updated the right sidebar because the images caused a block validation error.
+The image now use a source with a relative URL.
+The image is intended to be replaced on live sites.

+Style.css & styles-shared.css:
 Replaced the body margin in style.css with a margin setting in theme.json.
 The extra style for adding underline to links is no longer needed and has been removed.
 Added an offset to link underlines.
+Updated CSS for the header area and menu.
+The class is-style-armando-no-top-margin has been removed because it was no longer needed.
+Bottom margin for featured images was moved to theme.json.
+Minor improvements to the comment area.

 The link color block markup in Gutenberg has changed from "style":{"color":{"link":"var:preset|color|white"}
 to "style":{"elements":{"link":{"color":{"text":"var:preset|color|white"}}}} and the markup was updated for:
 The site title in the site-header
 Links in site footer
 Block patterns

+Site-headers: Removed custom margin and removed the spacer block below the header.
+Moved the bottom margin for template parts to theme.json.

 comments.html
 The link color set for the comment area was reduntant and has been removed.